VIPots - INSTALLATION tips

 However, if you're not experienced and solder regularly, we strongly suggest you find a guitar tech and have him/her install your new VIPots for you.
 Remember, those guys also need to put food on the table and the VIPots lose their warranty once touched by a soldering iron.
 If you're unsure, better let someone else install your new VIPots for you.

 Another way to damage your new VIPots during installation is to overtighten the nuts.
-What can happen is that the little metal plate that holds the shaft, track, etc., which is usually held in place by four little tabs, is rotating freely.
-This can happen if the tabs weren't able to withstand the force applied to the shaft.
+If the four little tabs that are holding the little metal plate with the shaft, track, etc. are not able to withstand the force applied to the shaft, they will bend and let the plate/shaft rotate freely.